JonDDowns/fozziejoin/README.md

 > APIs may change, and installing from source requires the Rust toolchain.

 `fozziejoin` is an R package that performs fast fuzzy joins using Rust as a backend.
-It is meant to be a performance-minded version of the [`fuzzyjoin` package]( https://CRAN.R-project.org/package=fuzzyjoin).
+It is a performance-minded re-imagining of the very popular [`fuzzyjoin` package]( https://CRAN.R-project.org/package=fuzzyjoin).
 Performance improvements relative to `fuzzyjoin` can be significant, especially for string distance joins.
 See the [benchmarks](#Benchmarks) for more details.